 Lyon, France has always held a draw from me.
 Yes, it is a small city, but there are plenty of things to do and see in Lyon.
 This makes Lyon a perfect escape when traveling in France and wanting a break from all the unusual things to do in Paris.

 Lyon feels undiscovered by tourism, which is surprising when you consider the city’s long history, rich culture, and delightful food.
 By the end of my visit in Lyon, I was in love with everything it had to offer.
-It is a city in France I will visit again and again.
+It is one of the best places to visit in France.
+And a city in France I will visit again and again, and not to far from some of the best national parks in France .

 Let’s talk about why I love Lyon and what there is to do in this wonderful French city.